derbyjs/derby/index.md

 In addition, only rendering certain sections or an entire page client-side dramatically slows page loads.
 Even an extremely fast client-only renderer causes the browser to wait for the page to load a script (most likely via an additional request), interpret the script, render the template, and update the DOM before it has a chance to start performing layout of the HTML content.

-Derby's architecture optimizes time to load the initial page, re-render sections of the page or the entire page client-side, and update individual elements in realtime.
+Derby's architecture optimizes time to load the page initially, to re-render sections or the entire page client-side, and to update individual elements in realtime.
 It makes it easy for designers and developers to create application views with HTML-based templates, and it provides instant responsiveness with model-view bindings.

 ## Stylesheets